-- The Group's gas power facilities located in Beijing, the PRC are entitled to a subsidy policy promulgated by the Beijing Government.
+- (a) The Group's gas power facilities located in Beijing, the PRC are entitled to a subsidy policy promulgated by the Beijing Government.
 The Beijing Government compensates the Group based on a pre-determined rate and quantities approved from time to time for the sale of electricity generated by those facilities.
 The Group recognises deferred income when the Group receives the relevant government subsidies.
 The deferred income will be released to profit or loss based on the actual volume of electricity generated from and sold by the Group's related gas and wind power facilities and at the pre-determined subsidising rate.
-The amounts released to profit or loss are set out in Note 8. - (b) Grants related to construction of assets are provided by several local governments in the PRC to encourage the construction of clean energy facilities.
+The amounts released to profit or loss are set out in Note 8. - Grants related to construction of assets are provided by several local governments in the PRC to encourage the construction of clean energy facilities.
 The Group records these grants as deferred income upon receipt of the grants and releases to profit or loss to match with the depreciation charge of related assets.
-The amounts released to profit or loss are set out in Note 8. - Amount of RMB89,000,000 included in grants related to construction of assets is a benefit derived from a government (c) designated capital loan (Note 34(c)(ii)).
+The amounts of RMB46,895,000 (2020: RMB43,959,000) released to profit or loss are set out in Note 8. - Amount of RMB89,000,000 included in grants related to construction of assets is a benefit derived from a government (c) designated capital loan (Note 34(c)(ii)).
+During the year, the amount released to profit or loss is RMB8,941,000 (2020: RMB8,523,000).